-Thanks to our SPOT Satellite Messenger you can see a map of our exact Trans-Americas Journey road trip driving route.
+Thanks to our SPOT Satellite Messenger you can see a map of our exact Trans-Americas Journey road trip driving route through El Salvador and Costa Rica in December 2011.
 Our newest “Where We’ve Been” feature is time-lapse video created using pictures taken every 10 seconds by our GoPro Hero HD camera mounted on our windshield.

 Since we had to get to Costa Rica before Christmas to meet visiting family we covered more territory in December than we usually do.
 This unusual run also required three border crossings as we touched a record (for us) four countries in one month.

 We began the month of December 2011 in Alegria, El Salvador where we visited its namesake volcano and crater lake.
 From there we drove down to the Pacific Coast to visit the beaches of El Cuco and Play Maculis before heading back into the mountains for our last stop in El Salvador, the town of Perquin which was a rebel stronghold during the civil war in El Salvador.
 The nearby town of Mozote (site of a gruesome massacre) provided poignant reminders of just how bloody that war was.

 Then we headed back into Honduras where we explored the capital,Tegucigalpa and visited Yascaran and Danli where we toured one of the region’s famous cigar factories.
 With time running out, we crossed the border into Nicaragua where we spent just six days (we’ll return and do it right in the spring), visiting Jalapa, Esteli, Masatepi and Rivas.